Colleges by Location

 Deadlines

-The application deadline for Case Western Reserve University is January 15.
+The last day for submitting applications to Case Western Reserve University is January 15.

 Retention Rate

-The freshman retention rate for Case Western Reserve University was 92% in 2025, which is an amazing retention rate only the most prestigious institutions have.
+The freshman retention rate for Case Western Reserve University was 92% in 2025, which is an amazing retention rate only the most prestigious institutions achieve.

 Student Body